-- 2. Designate whether the following local Optional Policy is included and used at the Local Area WDB and is included in the Local Area Plan or write "N/A" implying "Not Applicable", if the Local Area WDB does not have this policy and; therefore, does not use these services. - In the second column mark "Yes" only if the policy has been changed/revised since PY 2021 and requires a review for PY 2022 and has not been previously submitted to the DWS. - Do not add a blank document in WISE as a "placeholder".
+2. Designate whether the following local Optional Policy is included and used at the Local Area WDB and is included in the Local Area Plan or write "N/A" implying "Not Applicable", if the Local Area WDB does not have this policy and; therefore, does not use these services.

+In the second column mark "Yes" only if the policy has been changed for PY 2023 and requires a review for PY 2023 and has not been previously submitted to the DWS.

-If "Yes", load the policy as a separate document.
-Name documents: Local Area WDB Name, Policy Name.
-[Example: IWT Policy - Yes.
-Attached as Board Name IWT Policy.]
+- Do not add a blank document in WISE as a "placeholder". - These policies are required to operate/offer these services - If "Yes", load the policy as a separate document. - Name document: Local Area WDB Name, Policy Name.
+(Example: IWT Policy Yes.
+Attached as Board Name IWT Policy.)

-Optional Local Area WDB Policies Yes- the Local Area WDB has a policy or N/A (Not Applicable) Revised for PY 2022 (Add Yes or N/A for this column) 1.
-Local Area WDB Guidance for Local Incumbent Worker Grants YES NO 2.
-Local Area WDB Needs-Related Policy N/A NO 3.
-Local Area WDB Transitional Jobs Policy N/A NO 4.
-Local Area WDB Youth Incentive Policy YES NO 5.
-Local Area WDB Guidance for Finish Line Grant YES NO
+Optional Local Area WDB Policies Yes- the Local Area WDB has a policy or N/A (Not Applicable) Revised for PY 2023 (Add Yes or N/A for this column) Local Area WDB Guidance for Local Incumben Worker Grants t Yes No 2.
+Local Area WDB Needs-Related Policy N/A No 3.
+Local Area WDB Transitional Jobs Policy N/A No 4.
+Local Area WDB Youth Incentive Policy Yes No